qihangkong/rvgpu-llvm/llvm/docs/LangRef.rst

 the remaining elements from ``%vec2``.

 These intrinsics work for both fixed and scalable vectors.
-While this intrinsic is marked as experimental, the recommended way to express this operation for fixed-width vectors is still to use a shufflevector, as that may allow for more optimization opportunities.
+While this intrinsic supports all vector types the recommended way to express this operation for fixed-width vectors is still to use a shufflevector, as that may allow for more optimization opportunities.